laishanyan/MSSData/README.md

 Image data can be downloaded from https://drive.google.com/file/d/1j_Q5rIVLJyTtIbVh0Sbbp1MLPo19Mpc8/view?usp=sharing

+## A dataset containing more samples, MSSData+, will be released soon.

 Following recommendations from experts in emergency management, the dataset was reorganized into three severity levels to provide more intuitive insights for governmental disaster response and resource allocation:

 1 No visible damage: Posts describing the disaster without showing clear evidence of physical damage.